haasal/rocket-svelte-vite/README.md

 cargo install cargo-watch
 ```

-There are three scripts at your disposal:
+There are three important scripts at your disposal:

 ```bash
 npm run serve